NishikiChisato/Lua-notes/notes/hashtable.md

 ## Finding a boundary

-We need to clarify a few basic facts:
+We need to clarify several basic facts:

-- What's real size for array part.
+### What's the real size for the array part
-  - We have known that the capacity of array part of table is always the smallest power of 2 but greater than `t->alimit`.
-  - It means that `t->alimit` is always less than and equal to the capacity.
+- We already know that the capacity of the array part of a table is always the smallest power of 2 that is greater than `t->alimit`.
+This implies that `t->alimit` is always less than or equal to the capacity.
-  - Therefore, if `t->alimit` is equal to capacity of array part, we say current `t->alimit` is **real size** of array part, that is `isrealasize` will return true.
+- Therefore, if `t->alimit` is equal to the capacity of the array part, we consider the current `t->alimit` to be the **real size** of the array part, meaning that `isrealasize` will return `true`.
-  - Besides, there is a marco `limitequalsasize` to check whether `alimit` is real size.
-The condition is much simple, just check the flag of table(`7`-th bit) is set to zero and `t->alimit` is the power of 2 or not.
+- Besides, there is a macro `limitequalsasize` used to check whether `alimit` represents the real size.
+The condition is relatively simple: it just checks whether the 7th bit of the table's flag is set to zero and whether `t->alimit` is a power of 2.
-  - `luaH_realasize` will return the real size of array part, the way of calculation is to find the the smallest power of 2 but greater than `t->alimit`.
+- The `luaH_realasize` function is used to return the real size of the array part.
+Its calculation method involves finding the smallest power of 2 that is greater than `t->alimit`.

-- The implication of `ispow2realasize`:
+### The implication of `ispow2realasize`
-  - First, when the marco `isrealasize` returns true, it means that `t->alimit` is equal to the capacity of array, and vice versa.
+- First, when the macro `isrealasize` returns `true`, it means that `t->alimit` is equal to the capacity of the array, and vice versa.
-  - If `isrealasize` returns false, it means that the real size of array part is the power of 2.
-Because real size of array is capacity of array, and the latter is always the power of 2.
+- If `isrealasize` returns `false`, it indicates that the real size of the array part is a power of 2.
+This is because the real size of the array is equivalent to its capacity, and the latter is always a power of 2.
-  - If `isrealasize` returns true, it means that `t->alimit` equals to real size of array, that is the capacity of array, so we next check whether `t->alimit` is the power of 2.
+- If `isrealasize` returns `true`, it means that `t->alimit` equals the real size of the array, which is also the capacity of the array.
+In this case, we then check whether `t->alimit` is a power of 2.
-  - Here, we should notice such a fact that `isrealasize` is always sync update with whether `t->alimit` is equal to real size of array part.
+- It's important to note that `isrealasize` is always updated synchronously with whether `t->alimit` is equal to the real size of the array part.
-  - This marco used to check whether the real size of array is the power of 2(I think this is nonsense, bucause the capacity of array part is always allocated to the power of 2).
+- This macro is used to check whether the real size of the array is a power of 2 (although one might think it's somewhat redundant since the capacity of the array part is always allocated as a power of 2).

-The following function is used to find a boundary of table, that is `t[i]` is present but `t[i + 1]` is absent(here, `i` is boundary).
-Also pay attention to that, **its return index is lua form(base 1), but its internal process index is c form(base 0)**.
-According to the annotation before function, this function is pretty easy to understand, but we need to clarify the functionality of `binsearch` and `hash_search` functions.
+The following function, `luaH_getn`, is used to find a boundary of the table.
+That is, it finds an index `i` such that `t[i]` is present but `t[i + 1]` is absent (here, `i` represents the boundary).
+Also, it should be noted that **its return index is in Lua form (base 1), while its internal processing index is in C form (base 0)**.
+According to the annotation before the function, it's relatively easy to understand, but we need to clarify the functionality of the `binsearch` and `hash_search` functions.

-For `binsearch` function, it just try to find a boundary range from `i` to `j`.
-Besides, there are two attributes it hodes:
+For the `binsearch` function, it attempts to find a boundary within the range from `i` to `j`.
+Additionally, it has two properties:
-  - For element pointed by `i`, it's present; for element pointed by `j`, it's absent.
+- For the element pointed to by `i`, it's present; for the element pointed to by `j`, it's absent.
-  - So, under the hood, when we encouter a element that is present, we update left endpoint; and if we encouter a element that is absent, we update right endpoint.
+- So, internally, when we encounter an element that is present, we update the left endpoint; and when we encounter an element that is absent, we update the right endpoint.

-For `hash_search` function, it try to search a boundary in hash part of table.
+For the `hash_search` function, it tries to search for a boundary in the hash part of the table.
-  - The input argument `j` means that this element(which is `j`, it's a element in table) is present(also `j + 1` is present), we try to find a boundary start from this element in hash part.
+- The input argument `j` indicates that this element (which is `j`, an element in the table) is present (and `j + 1` is also present).
+We then try to find a boundary starting from this element within the hash part.
-  - This function keep doubling `j` until getting an absent element, and than we do a bindary search in hash part between two elements.
+- This function keeps doubling `j` until it encounters an absent element.
+After that, we perform a binary search within the hash part between the two elements.

-Note that `luaH_getn` used to get the boundary of table, this boundary is always the max boundary if multiple boundary exists.
+Note that `luaH_getn` is used to obtain the boundary of the table, and this boundary is always the maximum boundary if multiple boundaries exist.
-For example, if we have a table `t = {1, 2, 3} t[5] = 5, t[7] = 7`.
-According to the definition of boundary, the boundary can be `3, 5, 7`, because `t[i]` is present but `t[i + 1]` is absent.
+For example, if we have a table `t = {1, 2, 3, [5] = 5, [7] = 7}`, according to the definition of a boundary, the possible boundaries could be `3`, `5`, and `7` because `t[i]` is present while `t[i + 1]` is absent.
-Due to the existence of multiple boundaries, we always **return the largest(rightmost) boundary**.
+Due to the existence of multiple boundaries, we always **return the largest (rightmost) boundary**.

 ```c
 /*